andreiluca/LightWord/readme.txt

 Hey, thanks for downloading my theme.
-Notice: This is my first (free) wordpress theme.
+Notice: This is my first (free) WordPress theme.

 Localization feature added in 1.5